hpcleuven/VscDocumentation/source/compute/jobs/specifying_resources.rst

 Since cascadelake nodes often have 24 cores, you will likely get 2 physical nodes.

-The exact list of properties depends on the cluster and is given in the page for your cluster in the :ref:`hardware specification pages <hardware>`.
+The exact list of properties depends on each cluster and is available on the pages covering :ref:`tier1 hardware` and :ref:`tier2 hardware`.

 .. note::